 Our chickens for meat are in a wire shelter that is moved every day to give them a fresh patch of grass to eat and scratch in.
 These “chicken tractors” also leave exceptional manure for our soil.

 The birds can choose sun or shade and are protected from predators by their shelter.
-They grow fast on their diet of grain and grass and are ready for slaughter in 8 weeks.
-A local organization (IGI) with a trained crew provides humane and sanitary preparation of the chicken for your table.
+They grow fast on their diet of grain, grass and insects, and are ready for slaughter in 8 weeks.
+A local organization (Island Grown Initiative) with a trained crew provides humane and sanitary preparation of the chicken for your table.
 These birds really taste good.

 Our eggs are produced in a two-story henhouse which was built to specifications drawn by the University of Connecticut.
 We wanted a simple environment with natural ventilation, birds on the floor and minimal energy use while still efficient enough for a farm of our small scale.
 Laying hens get the same grain ration most layers do, but ours also get occasional treats of vegetables, especially greens, from the farm and a daily scatter of scratch feed to encourage them to scratch in their litter.
 Their environment was designed to be consistent with the humane standards used for organic certification.